AP Spanish Language and Culture: The course

 This course is primarily a comprehensive review of all previous knowledge pertaining to the Spanish language.
-This class builds upon the skills developed within introductory and intermediate Spanish classes by applying each skill to a specific, contemporary context (health, education, careers, literature, history, family, relationships, and environment being common themes).
-Thus, the students strive to refine their skills in writing, reading, speaking, and understanding spoken Spanish.
+This class builds upon the skills developed within introductory and intermediate Spanish classes by applying each skill to a specific, contemporary context; common themes include health, education, careers, literature, history, family, relationships, and the environment.
+Students also strive to refine their skills in writing, reading, speaking, and understanding spoken Spanish.
 Students concentrate on developing proficiency in such skills, specifically in preparation for the AP Spanish Language examination.
-In addition, this course will emphasize mastery of linguistic competencies at a very high level of proficiency.
+In addition, the course emphasizes mastery of linguistic competencies at a very high level of proficiency.

 Despite the best attempts by the College Board, the AP Spanish Language curriculum is very fluid.
-Individual teachers can choose to present as much or as little information as they wish.
+Individual teachers can choose to present the material in a variety of ways.
 Because teachers inherently have different methods of pedagogy, issues arise that pertain to the necessity of a standardized Spanish curriculum for the exam.
-Because the Spanish language is so eclectic and can be tested in a plethora of manners, a more solidified curriculum covering specific vocabulary, verb forms and usages, expressions, and other facets of the language may be required in the future.
+Since the Spanish language is so eclectic and can be tested in a plethora of manners, a more solidified curriculum covering specific vocabulary, verb forms and usages, expressions, and other facets of the language is hard to develop.

-While some students may be concerned about their ability to demonstrate proficiency in an assessment that native speakers of Spanish also take, only the scores of students who study Spanish as a second language are factored when creating the distribution curve of scores 1–5.
+While some students may be concerned about their ability to demonstrate proficiency in an assessment that native speakers of Spanish also take, only the scores of students who study Spanish as a second language are factored in when creating the distribution curve of scores 1–5.
 Native speakers or heritage language speakers of Spanish are then compared to non-native distribution and assigned a score accordingly.

-There are 6 AP themes, Families and Communities, Personal and Public Identities, Contemporary Life, Beauty and Aesthetics, Science and Technology, and World Challenges.

-Each AP Theme have 6-7 contexts.
-In the AP Theme of Families and Communities they have 6 contexts they are, Traditions and Values, Structure of Families, Social Media, Human Geography, Global Citizenship, and Educational Communities.
-For Personal and Public Identities they have 6 contexts, Personal Beliefs, Personal Interests, Self-esteem, Alienation and Assimilation, Heroes and Historical Characters, and National and Ethnic Identities.
-In Contemporary Life they have 7 contexts, Education and Professional Careers, Entertainment and Fun, Travel and Leisure, Lifestyles, Personal Relationships, Traditions and Social Values, and Voluntary Work.
-For Beauty and Aesthetics has 6 contexts, Architecture, Definitions of Beauty and Creativity, Fashion and Design, Language and Literature, and Visual and Scenic Arts.
-In Science and Technology they have 6 contexts, Access to Technology, Effects of Technology on the Individual and in Society, Health Care and Medicine, Technological Innovations, Natural Phenomena, Science and Ethics.
-In World Challenges they have 6 contexts, Economic Themes, Environmental Issues, Philosophical Thinking and Religion, Population and Demographics, Social Welfare, and Social Conscience/Awareness.
+There are six AP themes in the course, and within each theme there are six contexts.